luckicode/cse15l-lab-reports-wi24/lab1.md

 [user@sahara ~]$ ls lecture1
 Hello.class  Hello.java  messages  README
 ```
 As we can see the multiples files and folders contained inside lecture1 are returned to us (alphabetical order).

+This is not an error.

 ---
 Working directory starts off as `/home/` changes into `/home/lecture1/`